 The Daniel Family Office was established to invest proceeds of the sale.
 Current investments are across multiple industries including medical software, urgent care medical service, biotech pharmaceutical, prison security technology, smart grid technology, revenue cycle management, debt acquisition & receivables management, investment research publication, self-storage facilities, hotel operations, commercial real estate, and a variety of specialty hedge funds.
 Many of these private investments have been as a co-lead investor with Mayson Capital.

 John was a college basketball coach at both Washington University and Southeast Missouri State University.
 He left college coaching to participate in the development of Saxony Lutheran High School and served as the school’s first Director of Enrollment, Athletic Director, and Basketball Coach.
 He also coached his daughter Tess and Trinity Lutheran School to the 2012 National Championship at the National Lutheran Grade School Tournament.

-John earned an MBA from Harvard in 1987 and a BS in Engineering Management from the Missouri University of Science and Technology in 1982.
-He has been trained and commissioned as a Stephen Minister at St. Andrew Lutheran Church.
-He served on the Board of Directors of Lutheran Family & Children’s Services and the Lutheran Chapel of Hope.
+John’s father and grandfather were Lutheran Pastors.
+He served on the Board of Directors of Lutheran Family & Children’s Services as well as the Lutheran Chapel of Hope, and served as a Stephen Minister at St. Andrew Lutheran Church.
 He founded the Cape Girardeau Chapter of Volunteers for Income Tax Assistance, an organization that helps the disadvantaged and elderly file income tax returns.